Landslide at Malaysia campground kills 18, leaves 15 missing - NewsBreak

 The Selangor state fire department posted photos of rescuers with flashlights digging through soil and rubble with an excavator and shovels in the early hours of the morning.
 More than 400 people as well as tracking dogs were involved in the search-and-rescue efforts.

-Fire chief Norazam Khamis was cited by the Free Malaysia Today news portal as saying that two of the bodies found so far were “hugging each other” and believed to be mother and daughter.
+Fire chief Norazam Khamis was cited by the Free Malaysia Today news portal as saying that two of the bodies found were “hugging each other” and believed to be mother and daughter.

+An estimated 450,000 cubic meters (nearly 16 million cubic feet) of debris — enough to fill 180 Olympic-sized swimming pools — hit the campsite, Nik Nazmi Nik Ahmad, the natural resources, environment and climate change minister, told local media.

 Suffian, the district police chief, said the victims entered the area, a popular recreational site for locals to pitch or rent tents from the farm, on Wednesday.
 The campsite is not far from the Genting Highlands hill resort, a popular tourist destination with theme parks and Malaysia’s only casino.